akkana/metapho/README.md

 metapho
 =======

-A keyboard-driven app for tagging and organizing large numbers of photos efficiently.
+An app for tagging and organizing large numbers of photos efficiently.

 This arose out of my [Pho](http://shallowsky.com/software/pho/) image viewer ([Pho on GitHub](https://github.com/akkana/pho)).